cudoventures/cudos-builders/readme.md

 - The network should have at least **rootValidator**.
 - Each **validator** must have at least one **seed** and one **sentry**.
 - In order **faucet** to work it must be installed on a computer with "ip" set to "auto".
-- You must either only local docker instances (with "ip": "auto") or only remote machines (with "ip": "<some ip address>").
+- You must either only local docker instances (with "ip": "auto") or only remote machines (with "ip": "<some ip address>")
-- Each **computer** has a user and its ID must be <= 1 000 000, because of docker specifics.

 ### List of npm commands regarding this deployer: